Alameda County Library: Branches

+Though the cities of Alameda and Berkeley are part of Alameda County, their city libraries are not part of the Alameda County Library system.

 Castro Valley

 The Castro Valley Library serves approximately 60,000 residents in the unincorporated area of Castro Valley, California.

 History

 The original Castro Valley Library was first opened in 1927 on Castro Valley Blvd, in a water tank owned by the Booth family.
 It later moved to another building, at 20055 Redwood Road, which was designed by architects Wahamaki and Corey.
 That building opened in 1962 with a collection of over 23,000 items, at a cost of $230,000.
 The current collection is approximately 100,000 items.
-A new replacement library opened on October 31, 2009 at 3600 Norbridge Ave.
+A new replacement library opened on October 31, 2009, at 3600 Norbridge Ave.
 The new library has been funded by a combination of state bond (13.9 million) and public support for a total cost of $22,276,464.
 The architect for the project is Noll and Tam, Berkeley, California.
 The contractor for the new building is W.A.
 Thomas, Inc., Martinez, California.
 A groundbreaking ceremony was held April 18, 2008.